MG HS review

 We’d happily suggest sticking with the SE, but top-spec Trophy trim has merit.
 It doesn’t cost all that much more and adds dual-zone air-conditioning, an upgraded six-speaker stereo, a powered tailgate, driving modes, rear privacy glass and heated electrically adjustable seats.

-If you’re thinking of running the HS as a company car will want to go for the HS PHEV, because its impressive EV range and low CO2 emissions put it in the 8% BIK tax bracket.
+If you’re thinking of running the MG HS as a company car the PHEV is definitely the one to go for because its impressive electric range and low official CO2 emissions put it in the 5% BIK tax bracket.
 That’s lower than all its family SUV rivals, ultimately costing you less each month.

-Private buyers, meanwhile, will want to know that the pure petrol engine should manage up to 38.2mpg, which isn’t terrible by any means.
-The PHEV will officially average more than 150mpg, but that's unrealistic in the real world unless you mainly run on power from the battery (which takes three hours to charge from 0-100% with a 7kW home wall box.
+The non-PHEV petrol engine should manage up to 38.2mpg, which isn’t terrible by any means.
+The PHEV will officially average more than 150mpg, but that's unrealistic in the real world unless you mainly run on power from the battery (which takes three hours to charge from 0-100% with a 7kW home wall box).

 Every HS has automatic emergency braking (AEB), lane-keeping assistance, blind-spot monitoring, automatic high-beam assist and rear cross-traffic alert.
-There’s also a driver attention monitoring system on all models, but it’s very sensitive and we think it tells you off more than is necessary, which can get annoying.
+There’s also a driver attention monitoring system, but it’s very sensitive and we think it tells you off more than is necessary, which can get annoying.

-Even so, the long list of standard safety equipment is all but unheard of at this price point, and helped earn the pre-2024 HS a full five-star Euro NCAP crash-test rating in 2019.
-There were some weaknesses with adult chest protection and child head protection in a crash and, overall the C5 Aircross with safety pack proved safer.
+Even so, the long list of standard safety equipment is all but unheard of at this price point, and helped earn the HS a full five-star Euro NCAP crash-test rating.

-MG didn’t perform particularly well in the 2023 What Car?
-Reliability Survey coming 25th out of 32 manufacturers ranked.
-On the plus side, all MGs come with a seven-year/80,000-mile warranty, which is better than almost anything else out there.
+The bad news is that MG came bottom our of 31 manufacturers ranked in our 2024 What Car?
+Reliability Survey.
+Fortunately, all MGs come with a seven-year/80,000-mile warranty, which is better than almost anything else out there.

-“If, like me, you appreciate value for money, then the HS is very tempting.
-Not only does it manage to undercut almost all of its rivals on price, but it also gets loads of standard equipment regardless of which trim you go for.” – Dan Jones, Reviewer
+“If, like me, you appreciate value for money, the MG HS is very tempting.
+Not only does it manage to undercut almost all its rivals on price, but it also gets loads of standard equipment.” – Dan Jones, Senior Reviewer

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here